-London Street Rescue are now recruiting for volunteers for north, west and east London.
-We would particularly like to hear from you if you live near Hackney or Haringey.
-If you would like to volunteer your time, please refer to what to expect on a typical shift below.
+The Rapid Response Team (RRT) are now recruiting for volunteers for pan-London outreach.
+If you would like to volunteer your time, please refer to what to expect on a typical shift below:

 Each shift varies but you would be advised to wear something comfortable and warm; much of the shift will be on the street either looking for or talking to a rough sleeper.
-Outreach workers go out in all weather conditions.
+Outreach workers go out in all weather conditions, 365 days a year.
 You will be accompanying an experienced outreach worker on a full outreach shift acting as a front line worker.

-Every night of the year, London Street Rescue are out and about across London, acting as a safety net for some of society’s most vulnerable men and women.
+Every night of the year, RRT are out and about across London, acting as a safety net for some of society’s most vulnerable men and women.
 Our team of outreach workers and volunteers find and engage with rough sleepers to help them off the streets.

-London Street Rescue refuse to give up on people.
+RRT support rough sleepers of all ages and with many different needs including those who are coping with poor mental health, poor physical health or living with drug or alcohol addictions.
+Getting rough sleepers into accommodation is often the first step towards them getting back on track and having a home of their own.
+RRT refuse to give up on people.
 Staff work with individuals for as long as it takes to help them move away from a street lifestyle, no matter how complex their needs.
 People sleeping rough are very vulnerable to the dangers of the streets.
-The actions of London Street Rescue can save lives.
+The actions of RRT and volunteers can save lives.

 Our volunteers come from all walks of life and many volunteer whilst working or studying.
 Some work for one of the many companies that support Thames Reach whilst some are former homeless people eager to give something back.